-Based on the other issues identified in Dr. Austin's November 2008 report, the Board required a professional consultant for domestic violence, gender (female) and security threat groups to revise the Board's parole guidelines based upon the standard prescribed by the statute - "develop according to an acceptable research method the parole guidelines that are the basic criteria on which a parole decision is made" and "base the guidelines on the seriousness of the offense and the likelihood of a favorable parole outcome" (Government Code, Section 508.144(a), supra).
+The Board selected an outside consultant, MGT of America, Inc., to perform research and make recommendations to the Board for updating the parole guidelines.
+The contract is an 18-month initiative and began on November 1, 2010.
+The research includes domestic violence, gender (female), and security threat groups.
+The consultants will recommend revisions to the Board's parole guidelines based upon the standard prescribed by the statute - "develop according to an acceptable research method the parole guidelines that are the basic criteria on which a parole decision is made" and "base the guidelines on the seriousness of the offense and the likelihood of a favorable parole outcome" (Government Code, Section 508.144(a), supra).
 The consultation includes assistance to the Board in implementing the guidelines and making reports thereon.